WHAT IS GUILT

 (f) Ignore it because it is a False Negative Thought.

 The best answer is (d).
 Forget it.
 This kind of incident will be forgotten in a few hours.
-By taking this incident to a higher level will cement the negative encounter in your memory.
+Taking this incident to a higher level will cement the negative encounter in your memory.

 Answer (a) might be dangerous.
 Chasing down the other driver to apologize may scare the other driver and cause an accident.
-Answer (b) does not apply because the other driver is within the protected class as determined by local driving laws.
+Answer (b) does not apply because the other driver is within the protected class determined by local driving laws.
 Answer (c) implies that the father has some anger problems and may need to address those issues.
-Answer (f) is not applicable since this is a real incident and not one made up in the father’s mind.
+Answer (e) is more related to more significant guilt issues.
+Answer (f) is not applicable since this is an actual incident and not one made up in the father’s mind.

 Easy Exercise 2.
 Helen is constantly on social media.
-She posts a statement that her friend Sally told her that she is going to have her eyebrows darkened with a tattoo.
-Sally is upset that others will know she’s geeting a tattoo.
-She immediately blocks Helen access to her posts and refuses to return her texts.
+She posts a statement that her friend Sally told her that she will have her eyebrows darkened with a tattoo.
+Sally is upset that others will know she’s getting a tattoo.
+She immediately blocks Helen’s access to her posts and refuses to return her texts.
 Helen regrets what she did.
 What should Helen do?
-If there are multiple answers put them in the preferred order?
+If there are multiple answers, put them in the preferred order.

 Potential Answers to Exercise 2.

 (a) Helen should call Sally and tell her that she’s sorry and ask what she can do to correct things between them;